C0m3b4ck/Vulntest-AI-Agent/README.md

 - Making .conf files, though I will publish some example ones every now and then

 ## Disclaimer
 Use responsibly.
 This tool is intended for authorized penetration testing and network diagnostics only.
-Use to attack without consent is illegal.
+Using the tool to attack without consent is illegal.

 ---